Dealing in Deception

 How Special Interests Buy Doubt

-Last night I watched this documentary and was seriously impressed by what the writers and filmmakers were able to expose.
+I watched this documentary again last night, and it’s still amazing!
+What the writers and filmmakers were able to expose is truly impressive.
 Merchants of Doubt is based on the book (same name), written by Naomi Oreskes and Erik Conway.
 The story covers the marketing and confusion peddled by the fossil fuel industry.
-Their goal is to sow deception around man-made climate change, and buy the fossil fuel industry more time.
+The goal of these marketeers is to sow deception around man-made climate change, and buy the fossil fuel industry more time.

 This is primarily (but not uniquely) done through creating controversy around the topic of global warming.
-Those that profit from the fossil fuel industry (see The Koch Brothers) spend vast sums of money on influencing both public opinion and national policy.
-These special interest groups channel considerable payments to key influencers in order to help maintain the status quo and obstruct relevant public health and environmental action.
+Those that profit from the fossil fuel industry (see The Koch Brothers), spend vast sums of money on influencing both public opinion and national policy.
+These special interest groups channel enormous amounts of money, sponsoring spokespeople and making substantial payments to key influencers.
+This aggressive lobbying helps maintain the status quo, obstructing key legislation that might be relevant to public health or environmental action.